-Even before I knew what the term straight edge was, I came to the conclusion that people drank, smoked, and used drugs to alter their state of mind.
+Even before I knew what the term straight edge was, I knew I wanted to live a sober lifestyle.

 Stuff like drinking is so normalized.
 Bar culture is everywhere.